marliebesouw/marliebesouw.github.io/contact.md

 title: Contact
 ---

-## General enquiries

-For all other enquiries, including questions regarding membership, funding, or donations, please send an email to our....) or fill out the form below :
+For all enquiries, including use case requests or other question, please send an <a href="mailto:marlie.besouw@radboudumc.nl">email</a> or fill out the form below:

 <form action="https://formspree.io/f/mqakadro" method="POST" >
   <div class="row">